amacaluso/Quantum-Single-Layer-Perceptron/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\theta_j">,
 entangled with a control register.
 Secondly, we propagate the activation function to all the linear combinations in superposition.
-Notice that,  thanks this approach, instead of executing a given activation function for each hidden neuron, we need only one application to obtain the output of all the neurons in the hidden layer.
 To this end, three quantum registers are necessary: *control*, *data* and *temp*.
 The latter is responsible for generating the linear combinations of the input data in superposition.
-Also, it can be in any arbitrary state, possibly even unknown.

 <p align="center">
   <img width="600" height="200" src="qSLP.jpg">